fluffypony/chainradar-checker/README.md

 Proves that ChainRadar's "from transaction" guessing is a scam.

+## Premise

+By making a series of test transactions and then putting simplewallet into RPC mode, those "From Transaction" values can be scraped from ChainRadar and then checked against the transaction IDs of your spent outputs.
+If it is correct then the transaction will appear in your spent outputs, although there is something of a chance of a false positive.
+For large test samples in large wallets I would expect to see anything up to 5% false positives.

 ## Usage

 1. Make a series of transfers, populate the ```$txs``` array with your transaction IDs.